There are several options for getting around Bowen Island and for travelling off the island.

 Getting around Bowen

-There are two community transit bus routes operated by TransLink.
+There are three community transit bus routes operated by TransLink.
 The 280 Bluewater runs from Snug Cove towards the western side of the island, turning around at Spyglass Road.
 The 281 Eaglecliff runs from Snug Cove along the eastern side of the island to Hood Point and back.
 The 282 Mt.
 Gardner runs on weekends only.
-Buses generally leave Snug Cove after the arrival of the ferry, but there are some exceptions.
+Buses generally arrive to and leave Snug Cove with the arrival/departure of the ferry, but there are some exceptions.
 Please check the schedule to determine the departure time.

-(these links go to the official TransLink schedule.
+(the links above go to the official TransLink schedule.
 If the links are not working, please go to https://www.translink.ca/Schedules-and-Maps/Bus/Bus-Schedules.aspx and search using the route number)

 You can use your Compass Card to pay your fare on the Bowen Community Transit buses.
-If you are transferring to or from a bus in Horseshoe Bay, you have up to 180 minutes to transfer on a single fare.
+Standard transfer times are 90 minutes.
+However, if you are going off Bowen you will have 110 minutes to complete your transfers on the mainland.
+And, from the mainland you will have 180 minutes to tap in on Bowen.

 The Bowen Island Community Shuttle Facebook group was created in 2018 for users of the local buses to post and share updates.

 Need extra time or help getting on the bus?

 If you are planning on getting on the community shuttle bus with a mobility device or stroller, or otherwise need a little extra time or help to board, you can call (604)574-9396 to coordinate with the bus driver.
 This helps everyone get to their destination on time

 From July 15 to September 15, 2019, two shuttle buses wrapped in white with colourful circles operated on Bowen to provide app-based Transit On-Demand service, including real-time bus tracking, extended service hours and expanded coverage.